Elvis Grbac: Baltimore Ravens

 Grbac signed a free-agent contract with the Baltimore Ravens in 2001 to replace former starter Trent Dilfer.
 The contract was for over five years and was worth $30 million.
-While Dilfer had been the starting quarterback of Baltimore's Super Bowl winning team, he was seen as a game manager who benefited from a dominant defense, and the Ravens wished to upgrade at the quarterback position.
+While Dilfer had been the starting quarterback of the Baltimore team that won Super Bowl XXXV, he was seen as a game manager who benefited from a dominant defense and the Ravens believed they could improve at quarterback.

 Although the Ravens recorded a 10–6 regular season record and qualified for the playoffs, Grbac's performance was considered a disappointment.
 He performed statistically below Dilfer's performance in the previous season and two of the Ravens' wins occurred when Randall Cunningham started as a quarterback.
-During the postseason, the Ravens were defeated 27–10 by the Pittsburgh Steelers in the divisional round; Grbac threw three interceptions and no touchdowns.
+During the postseason, the Ravens defeated the Miami Dolphins in the Wild Card Round 20–3 but were later defeated 27–10 by the Pittsburgh Steelers in the divisional round; Grbac threw three interceptions and no touchdowns in the loss.

 At the end of the season, the Ravens released Grbac in a salary cap move after he refused to renegotiate his contract.
 At the time of his retirement, Grbac had been in negotiations with the Denver Broncos as a backup to Brian Griese, but Grbac opted for retirement.
 Baltimore's free agent signing of Grbac is considered among the league's worst due to his inefficient performance and lasting only one season with the team.